OrianaVenture/VentureValheim/Progression/README.md

 * BlockedPrivateKeys: Stop only these keys being added to the player's key list when UsePrivateKeys is true (use this or AllowedPrivateKeys)
 * AllowedPrivateKeys: Allow only these keys being added to the player's key list when UsePrivateKeys is true (use this or BlockedPrivateKeys, if the BlockedPrivateKeys has any values it will use that setting)
 * EnforcedPrivateKeys: Always add these keys to the player's private list on startup (regardless of other settings)

+#### Vanilla Public Keys

+* defeated_eikthyr
+* defeated_gdking
+* defeated_bonemass
+* defeated_dragon
+* defeated_goblinking
+* defeated_queen
+* defeated_hive
+* KilledTroll
+* killed_surtling
+* KilledBat
+* nomap
+* noportals
+* Hildir1
+* Hildir2
+* Hildir3

+#### Commands

+Due to the changes this mod makes the vanilla "setkey" command will not function as expected in most cases.
+There is an added command "setglobalkey" that will work in it's place.
+For private keys there are 4 new commands added that work similar to the vanilla public key commands: setprivatekey, removeprivatekey, resetprivatekeys, listprivatekeys.
+For example, you can set your local player's key with "setprivatekey defeated_eikthyr", or any online player with "setprivatekey defeated_eikthyr PlayerName".

+The server also tracks the player's keys in each game session.
+This list is cleared on a server restart and data for each player will only be available once the player reconnects.
+The command is "listserverkeys", if you are hosting the data will be available in the console window.
+If you have a dedicated server you can send this command to the server from the client and the data will be printed to the bepinex/logoutput.log file.

+Don't know how to use commands?
+Dedicated servers do not allow for use of commands, but there are mods that can enable them (like Server devcommands by JereKuusela).
+All of these commands are considered "cheats" except the "listprivatekeys" command.
+To use cheats you must enable them with the "devcommands" command, you may have to be an admin for them to work.

 ### Locking